 Why is memorization is denigrated?

-In modern education memorization is seen with a critical eye.
+Why is memorization important in language learning?
+In modern education, memorization is seen with a critical eye.
 Some of the reasons advanced to denigrate memorization include the following points:

 - Why memorize?
-You need an information, search the web or look it up.
+You need information, search the web, or look it up.

 - Memorization is a painful difficult activity.